Margo Dean School of Ballet

 TUITION

 Rates are per semester.
-Full or half tuition installment must accompany Registration form
+Full, half, or first month's tuition installment due upon registration.

 One Class/week One installment - $320 Monthly* - $80